HOGENT-Web/csharp-ch-7-exercise-1/README.md

 - Customer is an entity thus, should be equal when the Id's are the same.

 ### Category
-- Name cannot be null or whitespace (use the private setter)
+- Name cannot be null or whitespace (use the private field)
 - Category is an entity thus, should be equal when the Id's are the same.

 ### Order
 - OrderDate should be set to the current DateTime (use UTC)
+- ShippingAddress should not be null
 - Cart should not be null
 - Cart should contain more than 0 lines
 - There are no checks on the deliverydate nor giftwrapping